wolfpack270/Writeups/35C3/writeup.md

 For those interested, [this](https://www.evonide.com/fuzzing-unserialize/) was the article I found most useful during my research and I referred to it constantly.

-After doing all this research we can start to do some testing with some goals in mind
-1. We want to create a B object
-2. We want the B object to be destroyed or deleted
-3. The destruction *must* happen before the Exception. ( Or we need to find a way to bypass / overwrite the Exception class, but that seems unlikely)

 ## Testing
 Using a fresh Kali VM I ran `php -f php.php` on the file that was provided.
 I also added some "sanity checks" to the script - a couple `var_dump` 's to make sure my input was being read correctly and that I made it past unserialize.
 I also created another file shown below to create valid serialized data and ran it in a similar fashion.
 There are better ways to do this, this method will require you to re-run the code after every exit, but it worked and was quick.